 Tour de France director Christian Prudhomme tests positive for coronavirus

-Tour de France director Christian Prudhomme was one of five individuals to test positive for coronavirus before the race resumed on Tuesday.
+Tour de France director Christian Prudhomme was one of five individuals on the race to test positive for coronavirus as it was given a stark reminder of the tight rope on which it continues to operate.

-No riders tested positive but four team staff members did.
-As the four were all from different teams, all 22 teams in the race were free to line up for Tuesday’s stage to Ile de Re, with rules stipulating teams would need to withdraw if they had two or more positive cases within seven days.
+As the race prepared to resume with stage 10 to Ile de Re, Tour organisers ASO and cycling’s world governing body the UCI jointly announced that of 841 tests conducted on riders, teams staff and other officials during Monday’s rest day, five had come back positive.

-An official joint release from Tour organisers ASO and world governing body the UCI did not initially name Prudhomme, but said a “technical service provider” had tested positive along with staff members from Team Ineos, Cofidis, AG2R La Mondiale, and Mitchelton-Scott.
+None of those included riders but the Ineos Grenadiers, Mitchelton-Scott, AG2R La Mondiale and Cofidis all had an individual staff member test positive.

 Advertising